 Write a post about the formation of pricing

-One of the first questions that arise in the minds of potential customers is, “Why does it cost like this?”
+One of the first questions arising in the minds of potential customers is, “Why does it cost like this?”
 The situation is additionally complicated if competitors offer something similar (even with a worse quality or more limited functionality) cheaper.
 Many customers don’t want gid into a comparative analysis of products.
 Pricing becomes a decisive factor for them.

-Your task is to avoid leaving things unattended and create a post that details your pricing.
+You should avoid leaving things unattended and create a post that details your pricing.
 Then, tell why the product costs a specific amount and if it’s a bit more expensive than the competitors’ offers show that it has a better quality.

 Transparency in price formation makes readers trust you.
 The industry doesn’t matter.
 It’s equally crucial both in IT and construction.

 Many areas have deep-seated myths.
-Fighting them is hard but essential, and blog posts are one of the effective tools to do that.
+Fighting them is hard but essential, and blog posts are one of the effective tools to do it.
 However, even if a misconception works in your favor, it will harm you in the long run.
 Inflated expectations related to your product may result in future disappointment.

 You need to show readers that they are mistaken.
 But, of course, saying “this is a lie” is not enough.
 Make sure to link to research (if any) and information resources that justify your statements.